 Drug actions are mediated through the effects of drug ligand molecules on drug receptors in the body.
 Most receptors are large regulatory molecules that influence important biochemical processes (eg, enzymes involved in glucose metabolism) or physiologic processes (eg, ion channel receptors, neurotransmitter reuptake transporters, and ion transporters).

-If drug-receptor binding results in activation of the receptor molecule, the drug is termed an agonist; if inhibition results, the ...
+If drug-receptor binding results in activation of the receptor molecule, the drug is termed an ...